iomega/paired-data-form/api/README.md

 Extra information is gathered for some of the identifiers and urls in a project json files.
 This extra information is called an enrichment.
 Redis is used to store enrichments and as job queue.

+Consumption of the web service is explained in the [developers manual](../manuals/developers.md).

 ## Install

 ```shell